21robin12/node-space-game/README.md

 ![alt tag](screenshot.png)

-Pull the repo and run `npm install` in the `server` directory.
+Pull the repo and run `npm install` in the `server` and `3d-graphics` directories.
 To run the application, run `node app.js` and visit http://localhost:1337

  - app.js handles the web server stuff
  - GameServer.js handles the server-side version of the game-state